213withani/react/ThinkingInReact.md

 FilterableProductTable
  SearchBar : user input
  ProductTable : data collection
-  ProductCategoryRow : Category heading
-  ProductRow :
+  ProductCategoryRow : Create a category heading ProductRow : Display name and price.
+Color name based on stocked

 Components that appear within another component in the mock should appear as a child in the hierarchy

+const category = this.props.category; // My input is category